-Introduces a variety of memory techniques and strategies to improve the ability to organize and remember information for school and general life activities.
-Does not apply to a degree.
+Introduces a variety of practical memory techniques and strategies to improve student' ability to organize and remember information for school and general life activities.
+Does not apply to the Associate Degree.

-LS M13 - 3 Units Strategies for Positive Self Esteem
+LS M13 - 3 Units Strategies for Positive Self-Esteem

-Introduces a ten-step model designed to help students become self-empowered individuals with positive self-esteem.
-Topics include: letting go of negative past experiences; developing appreciation of self and others; clarifying purpose and vision; setting new goals and objectives; visualization; affirmations; finding success in college, the workplace, the home environment, and in interpersonal relationships; maintaining self-esteem.
+Introduces strategies designed to help students become self-empowered individuals having positive self-esteem.
+Includes topics such as letting go of negative past experiences, developing appreciation of self and others, clarifying purpose and vision, setting goals, visualization, affirmations, finding success in college, at work, at home, and in interpersonal relationships.
 Does not apply to the Associate Degree.